ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. note:: Why don't the imports go first?

   Keen Python programmers may notice that contrary to PEP 8's advice we don't put ``imports`` at the top of the file.
-This is because the ``ANSIBLE_METADATA`` through ``RETURN`` sections are not used by the module code itself; they are essentially extra docstrings for the file.
+This is because the ``DOCUMENTATION`` through ``RETURN`` sections are not used by the module code itself; they are essentially extra docstrings for the file.
 The imports are placed after these special variables for the same reason as PEP 8 puts the imports after the introductory comments and docstrings.
 This keeps the active parts of the code together and the pieces which are purely informational apart.
 The decision to exclude E402 is based on readability (which is what PEP 8 is about).
 Documentation strings in a module are much more similar to module level docstrings, than code, and are never utilized by the module itself.
 Placing the imports below this documentation and closer to the code, consolidates and groups all related code in a congruent manner to improve readability, debugging and understanding.

 .. warning:: **Copy old modules with care!**

-  Some older modules in Ansible Core have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``ANSIBLE_METADATA`` fields in the wrong order.
+  Some older modules in Ansible Core have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``DOCUMENTATION`` fields in the wrong order.
 These are legacy files that need updating - do not copy them into new modules.
 Over time we're updating and correcting older modules.
 Please follow the guidelines on this page!

 .. _shebang: